SAKryukov/remoting-dotnet/article/article.md

 The nastier problem is this: the same implementation class can still implement two different methods implementing the same interface methods.
 This situation is possible in only one case: when one method is an implicit implementation of an interface method, and another one is an explicit implementation of the same method.

 When we program a call to the method in a "usual" way, we can see, that the priority is given to the implicit implementation.
-When we call the method using "System.Reflection" and "System.Reflection.Emit", the preference is our choice.
+When we call the method using `System.Reflection` and `System.Reflection.Emit`, the preference is our choice.
 In the code [shown above](#code-reflection), we mimic the "usual" way.

 Based on the collected metadata, we emit some code for each method and store it in some dictionary for fast access during actual communication with the clients.
 The call to the method `CreateCaller` [shown above](#code-reflection) is about emitting the code.
 [Let's see how it is done](#code-reflection-emit).